About Co-op Program

 Co-op Program in Political Science

-- For those whose interests are not necessarily in public administration and policy, and have a broader interest in canadian politics, international relations, comparative politics, and/or political philosophy.
+- For those whose interests are not necessarily in public administration and policy, and have a broader interest in Canadian politics, international relations, comparative politics, and/or political theory.

 Co-op Program in Public Administration

 - For those who intend to study government institutions and public policy making (particularly in Canada), possibly planning future employment in the government sector.